Bitcoin Private (BTCP) Achieves Market Cap of $910,556.88

-Bitcoin Private (BTCP) traded flat against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on March 4th.
-Bitcoin Private has a total market capitalization of $910,556.88 and approximately $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
-One Bitcoin Private coin can now be purchased for approximately $0.19 or 0.00000700 BTC on popular cryptocurrency exchanges.
-In the last seven days, Bitcoin Private has traded up 0.5% against the U.S. dollar.
+Bitcoin Private (BTCP) traded flat against the US dollar during the 1 day period ending at 15:00 PM ET on March 8th.
+One Bitcoin Private coin can currently be purchased for $0.19 or 0.00000700 BTC on major cryptocurrency exchanges.
+In the last seven days, Bitcoin Private has traded up 0.5% against the US dollar.
+Bitcoin Private has a market capitalization of $910,556.88 and approximately $24.10 worth of Bitcoin Private was traded on exchanges in the last 24 hours.

 BTCP is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
-It launched on March 3rd, 2018.
+Its launch date was March 3rd, 2018.
 Bitcoin Private’s total supply is 22,815,307 coins and its circulating supply is 4,785,761 coins.
+The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.
 Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.
 Bitcoin Private’s official website is btcprivate.org.
-The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.

 BTCP will use ZClassic (zk-snarks).
 This means payments are published on a public blockchain, but the sender, recipient and other transactional metadata remain unidentifiable.